emrgnt-cmplxty/fermi/docs/docs/2.develop/welcome.md

 import {FeatureList, Column, Feature} from "@site/components/featurelist"

 Welcome!
-Here you will find documentation on how to develop decentralized apps using Axion.
+Here you will find documentation on how to develop decentralized apps using Fermi.

 Do not worry if you are new to smart contract technology, we will get you up to speed in no time.